enkidevs/curriculum/linux/user-and-file-management/manipulating-environment-variables/README.md

-name: Manipulating variables in the Bash environment
+name: Manipulating Environment Variables

-description: Getting familiar manipulating variables in the bash environment.
+description: What are environment variables and how you can manipulate them.

 insights:
   - manipulating-environment-variables